ANNUAL MEETING on "To See a World" Set for May 10

 The journal also includes a major article by Michael Whitt, special projects assistant at the VBHS, on the impact of the Civil War upon Virginia Baptist churches.
 Whitt made an exhaustive study of the period by using church and association records as well as issues of the Religious Herald for the war years.

 The 2014 Register can be ordered for $20 plus $5 shipping and handling.
 Orders can be sent to VBHS, Box 34, University of Richmond, VA 23173.
-Copies will be mailed later this year to all annual members of the Virginia Baptist Historical Society.
+Copies were mailed to all annual members of the Virginia Baptist Historical Society.